kennyhyun/compose-and-serve/README.md

 - check the permission of the `data/acme.json`. it should be 600
 - open both 80 and 443 ports for the inbound connection for the server
+- wait until the new domain record is propagated (if you added recently)